serbangilvitu/demo-joomla/ANALYSIS.md

 # Database
 The database is not production ready.
 Replication, automatic failover, and regular backups need to be configured.
+A dedicated user should be created for the application instead of using the root user.

 # Joomla
 The solution was created with the assumption that the application is able to run multiple instances in parallel (i.e. locking resources before modifying them).